-Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanent Closures | PaperCity Magazine
+Dallas Bars Decide to Open (or Not Open) At 25 Percent Capacity, And Some Permanently Shutter | PaperCity Magazine

 With bars allowed to open in Dallas this Friday, May 22, at 25 percent capacity, we wanted to check in with some of our favorite local spots to learn more about when they might be opening their doors, along with what it might look like when they do.

-We’ll continue to update the list as we hear from more local bars.
+We’ll continue to update the list as we hear from more Dallas bars.

 Katy Trail Ice House (reopening May 22)